globus-labs/ripple/docs/source/roadmap/roadmap.rst

 Ripple v0.0.2
 -------------

+Improve reliablity

 This is the current implementation of Ripple.

-Improve reliablity
+Integrate the execution provider library.

 Ripple v0.1.0
 -------------

-Integration of the execution provider library.

-Improved user interface.
+Improve user interface.

 Ripple v0.2.0
 -------------